Vertical sleeve gastrectomy is surgery to help with weight loss. The surgeon removes a large portion of your stomach.

 After the Procedure

-When you go home, you will probably be given pain pills or liquids and a drug called a proton pump inhibitor.
+When you go home, you will probably be given pain pills or liquids and a medicine called a proton pump inhibitor, which reduces the amount of acid in your stomach.

 When you eat after having this surgery, the small pouch will fill quickly.
 You will feel full after eating a very small amount of food.